NVIDIA/aistore/docs/http_api.md

 <a name="ft6">6</a>: Advanced usage only.
 Use it to reassign the primary *role* administratively or if a cluster ever gets in a so-called [split-brain mode](https://en.wikipedia.org/wiki/Split-brain_(computing)). [↩](#a6)

-<a name="ft7">7</a>: The difference between "Set all bucket properties" and "Set bucket properties" is that the "Set bucket properties" action takes in key-value pairs of properties via URL query string.
-In the case of "Set all bucket properties", the `value` must be correctly-filled `cmn.BucketProps` structure (all fields must be set!).
-For the list of supported properties, see [API constants](/cmn/api.go) and look for a section titled 'Header Key enum'[↩](#a7)

-<a name="ft8">8</a>: The request promotes files to objects; note that the files must be present inside AIStore targets and be referenceable via local directories or fully qualified names.
+<a name="ft7">7</a>: The request promotes files to objects; note that the files must be present inside AIStore targets and be referenceable via local directories or fully qualified names.
 The example request promotes recursively all files of a directory `/user/dir` that is on the target with ID `234ed78` to objects of a bucket `abc`.
 As `omit_base` is set, the names of objects are the file paths with the base trimmed: `dir/file1`, `dir/file2`, `dir/subdir/file3` etc.

+<a name="ft8">8</a>: When putting the first part of an object, `handle` value must be empty string or omitted.
+On success, the first request returns an object handle.
+The subsequent `AppendObject` and `FlushObject` requests must pass the handle to the API calls.
+The object gets accessible and appears in a bucket only after `FlushObject` is done.

 ### Bucket Provider